 MEANING OF DENIM

 Rachel describes denim as representing confidence.
-She further explained how she always feels her best when she wears jeans and a plain T-Shirt, which is something most of us can relate to.
+She further explains how she always feels her best when she wears jeans and a plain T-Shirt, which is something most of us can relate to.
 Rachel displays this confidence during our interview while showing us how she makes her macramé pieces, all while wearing her own favorite pair of jeans.

 “I always feel the most confident when I'm wearing denim”